rs-saunders/adthena-test/README.md

-Adthena Programming Test
+Adthena Developer Programming Tests
 ========================

-In this repository you will find everything you need to complete the Adthena coding test.
+In this repository you will find the Adthena coding tests.

-There are 2 main folders [test-api](test-api) and [test-client](test-client).
-We recommend opening each of those folders as a separate project in your IDE (e. g.
-IntelliJ or VS Code).
+The [fullstack_developer_test](fullstack_developer_test).
+Contains the test and instructions for the fullstack developer programming test.

-More details about prerequisites, how to run the projects and other useful information can be found in the readme files in those folders.
+The [react_developer_test](react_developer_test).
+Contains the test and instructions for the React js developer programming test.